Color scheme: Quantitative schemes

+Scientifically derived schemes

-While unscientific color schemes are widely available in a myriad of color combinations, scientifically-derived color schemes have become more widely available only during the last century.
-Cynthia Brewer performed a number of experiments on various color schemes for data visualization in maps, especially working with those with color blindness.
-Eventually, this work led to a palette of several dozen color schemes designed to be reproducible on multiple devices and usable by the color-vision-impaired, which was collected into an interactive tool known as ColorBrewer in 2002.
+Scientifically derived color schemes (or scientific color maps) seek to improve on traditional color schemes (spectral schemes such as rainbow or jet) by incorporating a uniform color gradient and color blind accessibility.
+In the 1990s, Cynthia Brewer performed a number of experiments on various color schemes for data visualization in maps, especially working with those with color blindness.
+Eventually, this work led to a palette of several dozen color schemes designed to be reproducible on multiple devices and usable by the color blind, which was collected into an interactive tool known as ColorBrewer in 2002.
 This palette quickly gained wide acceptance due to its reliable usability by non-experts, and has become a standard built into GIS and mapping software and other visualization tools.

-Other pre-made scientific color schemes that are distributed directly to users, but also frequently built into common visualisation toolboxes are:
+Other pre-made scientific color schemes that are distributed directly to users, but also frequently built into common visualisation toolboxes include: